 Neteller is one of many different e-wallet solutions for depositing and withdrawing money from an online betting account.
 By using it you get all the safety benefits an e-wallet provides and you can move money to and from a merchant (betting site) from your Neteller account free of charge.

 You do, however, have to pay to get money in and out of your Neteller account.
-I will detail these fee’s below my table of recommended online bookmakers that accept Neteller deposits.
+We will detail these fee’s below the table of recommended online bookmakers that still accept Neteller deposits.

 Neteller Friendly Bookmakers